Ben Loring

 Ben Loring (born February 23, 1953) is an American attorney and politician who served as a member of the Oklahoma House of Representatives for the 7th District from 2015 to 2021.
-His district includes Delaware and Ottawa counties in the northeastern portion of the state.
+He is the district attorney-elect for the Delaware and Ottawa counties set to take office in January 2027.

 Early life and education

 Born in Lake Charles, Louisiana, Loring grew up in Bartlesville, Oklahoma.
 He received a Bachelor of Arts degree in political science from the University of Oklahoma at Norman and a Juris Doctor from the University of Oklahoma College of Law.

 Career

 He practiced law in Miami, Oklahoma and served as district attorney there from 1991 through 1999.
 He then entered private practice.
 From 2004 until his election to the House, Loring served as first assistant district attorney.
 He served fifteen years on the Oklahoma Commission on Children and Youth, including three terms as chairman.
 In November 2014 Loring was elected to the Oklahoma House of Representatives.

 Loring was unopposed in the general election held on November 4, 2014.

 Loring has served as a long affiliation with the Boy Scouts of America, having been a Cub scoutmaster, Boy scoutmaster and a Scout troop committee chairman.

+Loring was unopposed in the 2026 district attorney election for Delaware and Ottawa counties.